isurunix/isurunix/README.md

 }
 ```

-## 🌟 What You'll Find Here
+## What You'll Find Here

 - **Learning & Experimentation**: Personal projects where I explore new technologies and concepts
-- **GraphQL Adventures**: Spring Boot + GraphQL and React + GraphQL demos for modern API development
-- **DevOps Utilities**: Docker setups and deployment scripts that make development life easier
+- **Utilities**: Different development setups and deployment scripts that make development life easier
-- **Academic Projects**: University collaborations like the OUSL Online Activity Diary system
-- **Local Solutions**: Sri Lankan-focused projects like train schedules (because we all need to catch that train!)
+- **Academic Projects**: Things I did during my undergraduate days
+- **Pet Projects**: Small pet projects that I do now and then when inspiration stuck my brain
 - **Development Tools**: Handy scripts and configurations that solve real-world problems

-## 📝 Beyond the Code
+## Beyond the Code

 When I'm not deep in distributed systems, you'll find me:
-- Writing about software development on [my blog](#) 📖
+- Writing about software development on [my blog](https://isurubuddhika.dev)
-- Watching movies (yes, even the bad ones) 🍿
+- Watching movies (yes, even the bad ones)
-- Reading everything from sci-fi to technical documentation 📚
+- Reading everything from sci-fi to technical documentation
-- Sharing knowledge with the dev community 🤝
+- Sharing knowledge with the dev community

-## 🌍 Let's Connect!
+## Let's Connect!

 - 💼 **LinkedIn**: [Connect with me professionally](https://linkedin.com/in/isurubuddhika)
 - 📧 **Email**: Drop me a line about tech, movies, or good book recommendations
-- 🌐 **Location**: Colombo, Sri Lanka 🇱🇰
+- 🌐 **Location**: Colombo, Sri Lanka

-## 💡 Fun Fact

-I believe the best code is the code you don't have to write twice.
-Also, coffee is a food group in software development. ☕

 ---